 LATE HOURS AT THE MARKET: Thief Wine Shop & Bar is open until 9pm Thursday thru Saturday evenings.
 For exact hours, contact them at 414.277.7707.

 YES!
 Our adjacent surface lot allows for one hour of FREE parking with a purchase & validation for Milwaukee Public Market customers.
-There is ample street parking in our Historic Third Ward neighborhood and two parking garages within blocks of the market at 212 N. Milwaukee Street and 225 E. Chicago St.
+There is ample street parking throughout the Historic Third Ward neighborhood including two parking garages within blocks of the market at 212 N. Milwaukee Street and 225 E. Chicago St.

 Yes, the Market offers free wifi to customers who make a purchase at one of our vendors.